turing-math-labs/pytorch-transformer-examples/README.md

 # Word-level Language Modeling using RNN and Transformer

+This is a fork of this repository: https://github.com/pytorch/examples/tree/main/word_language_model

 This example trains a multi-layer RNN (Elman, GRU, or LSTM) or Transformer on a language modeling task.
 By default, the training script uses the Wikitext-2 dataset, provided.
 The trained model can then be used by the generate script to generate new text.